-The drama program will enable students to use dramatic language to express, communicate, create and appreciate dramatic works.
-Students work individually, in pairs, and small and full class groups.
-Students will explore and develop basic dramatic elements including gesture, sound, word and movement through various games, activities and small performances.
-The focus is the simultaneous use of body and voice as a means of expression and communication.
+The Drama program will enable the student to use dramatic language to express, communicate and appreciate dramatic works.
+Students work individually, in dyads, small and full class groups.
+Students continue the work begun in Year 1 through increased focus on characterization, establishing setting, and developing of continuity of plot: beginning, middle and end.
+Students will also experiment with simple script writing and perform short monologues.
+The focus is the control and manipulation of the voice-body connection.

-- Creates and performs dramatic works (66.7%) - Appreciates dramatic works.
+Creates and performs dramatic works.
+(66.7%) Appreciates dramatic works.
 (33.3%)

-Students are evaluated through the creation and performance of skits, plays, mime, playwriting, improvisation, voice and movement activities.
-(Competency 1: worth 70%) Students are also evaluated through their demonstration of appreciation of dramatic works, participation, self-assessment and reflection as well as peer evaluations.
+Students are evaluated through the creation and performance of skits, plays, mime, playwriting, improvisation, voice, and movement activities.
+(Competency 1: worth 70%) Students are also evaluated through their demonstration of appreciation of dramatic works, participation, self-assessment, and reflection as well as peer evaluations.
 (Competency 2: worth 30%)